 The J8 Bursledon proposal was quickly dismissed as being too environmentally insensitive, as well as difficult to engineer.
-The J9 Park Gate proposal was also dismissed for being too small: the identified site would have apparently been largely consumed just by the circulatory roads.
-It was also noted that the Ministry of Transport wanted to build a maintenance compound, and that J9 would have been the perfect place for that, and indeed it still exists today albeit nestled amongst a business park.
+The J9 Park Gate proposal was also dismissed for being too small: the allocated land would have been largely filled just by the circulatory roads.
+It was also noted that the Ministry of Transport wanted to build a maintenance compound, and that J9 would have been the perfect place for that.
+Indeed the Park Gate motorway maintenance compound still exists today, albeit nestled amongst a business park.

 With the ideal site already chosen, it was decided that facilities should be provided 12 miles at either side, so before those sections of the road had been finalised proposals were already afoot for a service area "between Chilworth and Nursling" and "near Emsworth".

-While the location of the two additional services hadn't actually been confirmed yet (seeing as the route of the motorway there hadn't been either), it was already suggested that such a high concentration of services on a road to be used largely by short-distance traffic may be excessive, and it was proposed that a Meon Valley (née Whiteley) services be built or greatly expanded only after the motorway had opened.
+A few years later, the precise location of the two additional services still hadn't been confirmed.
+This wasn't unreasonable as the route of the motorway there hadn't been either.
+However, it had already been suggested that such a high concentration of services on a road to be used largely by short-distance traffic may be excessive, and it was proposed that a Meon Valley (née Whiteley) services be built or greatly expanded only after the motorway had opened.

-The consolidation of the three J8/9 services into one plan came too late for the publication of that part of the M27, so the planned Meon Valley service area was pursued separately, sowing the seeds for the 17.5 acres of land identified to never actually be purchased.
+The consolidation of the three possible services around J8 and J9 in to one confirmed location came too late for the publication of that part of the M27, so the planned Meon Valley service area was pursued separately.
+This sowed the seeds for the land identified never to be leased out.

 Even so, the final design of J9 was designed with Meon Valley services in mind.
 Two distinctive and long sliproads were built to provide access to the new services at the same time as J9.
 The westbound side was designed like Washington southbound (although it's not clear whether traffic would have been able to rejoin the M27 without using the junction), while the eastbound side was designed like the original Burtonwood.
 Two additional 'ghost slips' marked what would have been the final accesses to the services, ending at the point where the operator would have taken over.